apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ================================================  ================================  ========================================================
-**type**                                          --                                The component type name, needs to be ``file``. checkpointDir                                     ~/.flume/file-channel/checkpoint  The directory where checkpoint file will be stored dataDirs                                          ~/.flume/file-channel/data        The directory where log files will be stored transactionCapacity                               1000                              The maximum size of transaction supported by the channel checkpointInterval                                30000                             Amount of time (in millis) between checkpoints
+**type**                                          --                                The component type name, needs to be ``file``. checkpointDir                                     ~/.flume/file-channel/checkpoint  The directory where checkpoint file will be stored useDualCheckpoints                                false                             Backup the checkpoint.
+If this is set to ``true``, ``backupCheckpointDir`` **must** be set backupCheckpointDir                               --                                The directory where the checkpoint is backed up to.
+This directory **must not** be the same as the data directories or the checkpoint directory dataDirs                                          ~/.flume/file-channel/data        The directory where log files will be stored transactionCapacity                               1000                              The maximum size of transaction supported by the channel checkpointInterval                                30000                             Amount of time (in millis) between checkpoints